andersonopt/website/content/_index.md

 ### Find the best sites for renewable development in minutes

-Expedite and simplify early-stage land siting activities to go from identifying an area of interest to evaluating actual parcels and analyzing site buildability in minutes.
+Expedite and simplify early-stage land siting activities to go from identifying an area of interest to evaluating actual parcels and analyzing site buildability in just a few clicks.

 {{< button "/solutions/prospect/" "Learn more →" >}} {{< /column >}} {{< /block >}} {{< block "services" >}} {{< column >}}